Bear markets: what, why and how

 by Keith Bowman from interactive investor

 The word that strikes fear into every stock market investor is ‘bear’.
-Thankfully, it has rarely been used since share prices began rising at the end of the Great Financial Crisis in 2008-09.
-But things have changed dramatically in the past few weeks, but what is a ‘bear market’, and what does it mean for investors?
+Thankfully, it has rarely been used since share prices began rising at the end of the Global Financial Crisis in 2008-09.
+But first we had the pandemic in 2020 when stock markets around the world collapsed, and many of the biggest tech stocks entered ‘bear’ territory when President Trump started a trade war.
+But what is a ‘bear market’ and what does it mean for investors?

 A fall in price of 10% from a recent high for an individual share, fund, trust, a commodity like oil or gold, or a stock market index, is called a ‘correction’.